 Termly reports are written by the SENDCo about the provision and progress of all children with SEND, this forms part of the termly Headteachers Report to Govenors.

-The SENCO attends pupil progress meetings to gain an overview of all children and their flight paths.
+The SENCO attends pupil progress meetings to gain an overview of all children.